pierceboggan/teams-todo-app/README.md

-# Todo for Microsoft Teams
+# Todo Sample for Microsoft Teams
 Todo sample application for Microsoft Teams built with React and Azure.

 Image